 Red No. 40 is introduced as a replacement for Red No. 2 because Red No. 2, or Amaranth, was a suspected carcinogenic.
 It has the appearance of a dark red powder.
 Red No. 40 can be available in sweets, drinks and condiments, medications, and cosmetics.
 Despite the popular misconception, the acquisition of Allura Red AC is not from the cochineal insect.
 Red AC is obtained from coal tar.
 Carmine (or Crimson Lake, Natural Red 4), however, is the coloring extracts from dry cochineal beetles.
-It is under the ban in Denmark, Belgium, France, Germany, Switzerland, Sweden, and Austria.
-It was once feared as a carcinogenic, but this has since been disproved.
+It is under ban in Denmark, Belgium, France, Germany, Switzerland, Sweden, and Austria.
+It was once feared as carcinogenic, but this has since been disproved.
 However, it can cause allergic reactions in people as well as hyperactivity in children.

 Red No. 3

 Also known as Erythrosine, Red No. 3 is a cherry-pink coal tar-based food dye.
 Its use is also in printing inks, as a biological stain, a dental plaque disclosing agent, and a radiopaque medium.
 Its use is in cherries, canned fruit, custard mix, sweets, baked goods, and snack foods.
-It can cause sensitivity to light and learning difficulties, can increase thyroid hormone levels and lead to hyperthyroidism.
-It has shown to cause thyroid cancer in rats in a study in 1990.
+It can cause sensitivity to light and learning difficulties, can increase thyroid hormone levels, and lead to hyperthyroidism.
+It has been shown to cause thyroid cancer in rats in a study in 1990.

 Yellow No. 5